 There are specific authorities in every country to issue the apostille.
 For apostille in the UK please see http://www.fco.gov.uk/en/about-us/what-we-do/services-we-deliver/legal-services/Legalisation/ .

 Some countries do not issue apostille, than the superlegalization is applicable.
 Superlegalization of a document is when the Czech Embassy accredited to the country which issued the birth or marriage certificate verifies by the means of a stamp the document authenticity.

 IF YOU ARE UNABLE TO PROVIDE A CERTIFICATE THAT MEETS THE ABOVE CRITERIA, AS AN ALTERNATIVE THE EMBASSY WILL ALLOW YOU TO APPLY FOR A STANDARD TOURIST VISA, BUT YOU WILL HAVE TO SUPPLY THE SUPPORTING DOCUMENTATION FOR A TOURIST VISA AND PAY THE FEE.
 Please refer to Tourist visa.

-IV.
+III.
 How to schedule the appointment:

 The appointment with the Czech Embassy is scheduled via email: email@example.com:

-To apply for a visa with us, the Czech Republic must be your destination.
+To apply for a visa with us, the Czech Republic must be your main destination.
 When travelling to the Czech Republic through/via another country please check with the appropriate Embassy or Consulate if you require a visa for that country.
 Each countries rule differs.